rwxd/ankigengpt/README.md

 ## Configuration

-An openai api token is needed, it can be used with `--openai-token` or via the environment variable `OPENAI_TOKEN`.
+To use AnkiGenGPT, you need an OpenAI API token, which can be provided either through the --openai-token command-line option or via the OPENAI_TOKEN environment variable.

 ## Epub

-Scans an epub for text and asks chatgpt for anki cards.
+AnkiGenGPT can scan an epub file for text and use ChatGPT to create Anki cards.
+Here's an example of how to use it:

 ```bash
 ankigengpt epub --path ~/Downloads/my-ebook.epub